The Plant © 2009, 2019 ecobaun all rights reserved

 The Plant will establish a strong center of research, innovation and education for regional and global power sources.
 Top universities and industrial enterprises will come together at Morro Bay in a spectacular coastal setting to address the entire spectrum of energy research.

-Sustainability - Entire campus site is self-supporting.
+Campus site is self-supporting.
 All fresh water and sewer is produced and treated on site and does not burden the community, becoming emblematic of the sustainable progress coming from this site.

 Design programming should powerfully exploit physical location.
 Our proposed plan details the intrinsic natural attributes that support sustainable engineering studies creating a more powerful argument and draw.